centreon/centreon-documentation/versioned_docs/version-23.10/integrations/itsm/ot-easyvista-rest-api.md

 - **Address**: IP address of the EasyVista server you want to open tickets on.
 - User account to access the API.
 - Select the authentication method: API token (Bearer token) or standard authentication (user and password).
   > The use of an API token (Bearer token) is recommended but you still can set a standard authentication.
-If you selected **API token**, refer to the [EasyVista documentation](https://wiki.easyvista.com/xwiki/bin/view/Documentation/Integration/WebService%20REST/#Procedure_RESTAPITokenSM) (only available in French).
+If you selected **API token**, refer to the [EasyVista documentation](https://wiki.easyvista.com/xwiki/bin/view/Documentation/Integration/WebService%20REST/?language=en#HProcedures).
 - **User token** parameter: enter **0** if you selected **Standard authentication**.

 ### Add EasyVista custom fields

-You can add custom fields for EasyVista RestAPI using EasyVista's specific syntax.
+You can add custom fields on ticket opening forms using EasyVista's specific syntax.

 > The name of a custom field must begin with ``e_``.
 In this example, we will add the **e_city** field name.

+#### Define the ticket parameters

-1. In the **Rules** form, click **+Add a new entry** in the **EasyVista** section.
+1. In the **Rules** form, click **+Add a new entry**.
 2. In the **Argument** list, select **Custom Field**.
 3. Fill in the **Value** following this format: ``{$select.e_city.value}`` (with **e_city** in this example).
   > The element **e_city** must be identical to the EasyVista field name, [see this step](#define-the-type-of-argument).